(561) 270-0913

 What is AFFF Firefighting Foam?

 Aqueous Film-Forming Foam (AFFF) was developed in the 1960s to help fight fires that water alone could not handle.
 The United States Naval Research Laboratory (NRL) developed the fire suppressor to help with aviation fires.
 The foam puts a layer of film over the fuel that powers the fire.
-This film engulfs the fire, cooling it down and eventually suppressing it altogether.
+This film engulfs the fire, cooling it down, and eventually suppressing it altogether.

 By the 1970s, AFFF became the number one fire suppressor on the market, with over 90 airports and most civilian fire departments using it to combat fires.
-AFFF was so valuable because of its ability to fight fires quickly in tight spaces, in which a fire can escalate to a major disaster.
-However, its ability to extinguish fires in tight spaces is also a cause for concern, as some have developed cancer from toxic chemicals used in the firefighting foam.
+AFFF was so valuable because of its ability to fight fires quickly in tight spaces to prevent a major disaster.

 PFAS in AFFF Makes the Firefighting Foam Toxic

 AFFF is made out of per and poly-fluoroalkyl substances (PFAS) that help to combat fires.
 Otherwise known as “forever chemicals, these manmade chemical compounds are used in food packaging, household products, and AFFF.
-Although they have helped AFFF to suppress fires, these persistent chemicals have toxic qualities that can infect the blood of people and animals, drinking water, and soil.

-Perfluorooctane sulfonate (PFOS) and perfluorooctanoic acid (PFOA) are the kinds of PFAS found in AFFF, which are toxic and can cause cancer.
 By 2002, these chemicals were deemed dangerous by the biggest manufacturer of PFOS, 3M Company.
 The industry took a while to begin to phase out the toxic chemicals, with that not happening until 2015.
 However, the toxic chemicals still persist in AFFF and can cause life-threatening illnesses if a person is exposed for too long.

 Cancer Caused by AFFF Firefighting Foam

 Cancer causes dangerous cancer cells that can grow and spread throughout the body, possibly causing cancerous tumors that invade nearby tissues.
 This process can lead to damage and harm that can threaten the lives of those exposed to the toxic chemicals in AFFF.
+Victims of cancer through AFFF exposure can suffer wrongful death from the life-threatening impact.

 The following are some of the forms of cancer the AFFF and PFAS can cause: